 Dr. O’Driscoll is a frequently invited speaker at both corporate and academic conferences.
 He has been a keynote speaker, workshop leader, moderator, speaker and panelist at over 130 national and international conferences.
 He has also provided expert analysis and interviews to media outlets such as The Wall Street Journal, Business Week, Wired Magazine, The Financial Times, India Today, Chief Learning Officer Magazine, Training Magazine and for industry analysts such as Gartner and Forrester.

 Tony has authored and co-authored articles for business periodicals such as Harvard Business Review, The Financial Times, Strategy and Business, and Dialogue and writes a column for Training Magazine.
 He has also published two books on Learning and Organization Performance: Learning in 3D: Adding a New Dimension to Enterprise Learning and Collaboration, and Achieving Desired Business Performance.
-His next book, Everyday Superheroes – to be released in March 2022 – proposes a revolutionary People-Centered Transformation (PCT) approach to enable sustained and sustainable organization agility.
+His new book, Everyday Superhero, proposes a revolutionary People-Centered Transformation (PCT) approach to enable sustained and sustainable organization agility.

 Dr. O’Driscoll has contributed to science via publications in journals such as Management Information Sciences Quarterly, Journal of Management Information Systems, Performance Improvement Quarterly and the Journal of Product and Innovation Management.
 His current research and practice examines how rapidly emerging technologies are disrupting existing industry structures and business models.
 He specifically focuses on how to develop leadership systems that enable organizations to adapt and evolve in increasingly unpredictable and turbulent business environments.